 Any Sage rod with an anodized aluminum reel seat and fighting butt can be used safely in salt water.
 All Sage rods #7 and up come standard with Anodized Aluminum reel seats that combat corrosion, although we always recommend rinsing your gear down with fresh water after having used it in the saltwater environment.
 Many Sage #6 rods offer the option on the reel seat.
 Check with your dealer for details.

 Do Sage blanks carry the Lifetime Warranty?

-Yes, Sage blanks carry a lifetime warranty for the original owner.
+Yes, Sage blanks carry a lifetime warranty for the original owner against defects in materials and workmanship.
 It is important to remember that we do not, however, warranty the work of the person who custom builds the rod.
 This must be negotiated separately.

 Where are Sage rods made?

 All Sage rods are made at our manufacturing facility on Bainbridge Island, in Washington state, USA.